lg550055/301-lab01/README.md

 Responsive React app that displays the title, image and description of Horned creatures.

+User may filter creatures by number of horns.

+User may click an image to display a lightbox with the creature's information.

-User may click on an image to like a creature.
+User may click heart to like a creature.
 Cummulative number of likes gets updated in state.

 ---

 ### Collaborators

-Polo Gonzalez - author
+- Polo Gonzalez - author
+- Ryan Gallaway - instructor
-Riva Davidowski - TA
+- Riva Davidowski - TA

 ---